 Cache Management Access Control List (ACL)

-Now, Magento page admins will can specify the users who get to both view and manage cache types, i.e. assign roles.
+Just MMageWorx Magento 2 Management extension, now, Magento page admins will specify the users who get to both view and manage cache types, i.e. assign roles.
 This brings more control over cache-related user actions.

 Another long-awaited functionality is the ability to synchronize a Magento store and its product data with Amazon.
 Access to Amazon multi-channel fulfillment (with its advanced shipping options and operational expertise) opens drop shipping opportunities, improves shopping and admin experience, ensures faster delivery, and more.